lma2023/LightBnB/README.md

 # LightBnB

-AirBnB clone uses a server-size Javascript to display the information from queries to web pages via SQL queries.
+This AirBnB clone uses a server-size Javascript to display the information from queries to web pages via SQL queries.

 # Dependences
 * Node.js